NON-PROFIT HISTORY SERVICE, NO FUNDING, NO SPONSORS, JUST YOUR DONATIONS

 Schutze & Freund (literally “trade and friend”) were making piano actions from at least 1880 to 1928.
 Some actions were exported for use in English pianos, and some were used by German firms, including Baldur, Hauptmann, Waldstein, Musikhaus Ortlieb, Neumeyer, Steck, etc..

 Around 1880-1910, they often made upright actions which were integral with the keyboard, so that they could be removed from the piano whilst still connected to each other, as they normally are in grands.
-This can make repairs and adjustments in the home more difficult, and require 2 people.
-Such actions are rarely seen now, I have just worked on this one dated 1904, but previously hadn’t seen one since the seventies.
+(Henri Pape did this in the 1830s.)
+This can make repairs and adjustments in the home more difficult, and require 2 people, and a table of suitable height.
+Such actions are rarely seen now, I recently worked on this one dated 1904, but previously hadn’t seen one since the seventies.
 Isermann may have made them in that form too.

 A Schutze & Freund action with a number 31,256 is thought to date from about 1896, although this does not correspond to the following sequence.